This post may contain affiliate links. Please see my disclosure policy for details.

 The good news is that Pink Mamma Paris is open every day of the week but opening times differ on weekdays and weekends.

-On weekends, Pink Mamma is open from 12 pm – 3.15 pm for lunch then reopens at 6.45 pm – 11 pm for dinners.
-Reservations are not possible.
+On weekends, Pink Mamma is open from 12 pm – 3.15 pm for lunch and then reopens at 6.45 pm – 11 pm for dinners.

 How to get to Pink Mamma Paris